MODERN SLAVERY STATEMENT

 STATEMENT BY THE CHAIRMAN OF TRC, ENDORSED BY TRC’S BOARD

-We take pride in the conditions of employment for all our employees within TRC and Tindall Riley.
+We take pride in the conditions of employment for all our employees within Tindall Riley.
 We are committed to eliminating discrimination and encouraging diversity.
-TRC and Tindall Riley strive to create a work environment that is free from discrimination, harassment and victimisation; where all employees, job applicants, clients and suppliers are treated equally and fairly regardless of age, race, colour, nationality, national or ethnic origins, disability, sex, pregnancy, gender, sexual orientation, religion, belief, marital status or civil partnership status.
+Tindall Riley strive to create a work environment that is free from discrimination, harassment and victimisation; where all employees, job applicants, clients and suppliers are treated equally and fairly regardless of age, race, colour, nationality, national or ethnic origins, disability, sex, pregnancy, gender, sexual orientation, religion, belief, marital status or civil partnership status.

-The employment and procurement practices operated by TRC and Tindall Riley mean that we are a supportive and ethical employer.
+The employment and procurement practices operated by Tindall Riley mean that we are a supportive and ethical employer.
 We aim to provide a secure and open working environment where we provide a high level of professional service, which in turn helps to build and maintain our business and relationships over the long term.

 OUR SUPPLY CHAINS